 A holistic addition means the total picture might make a 30% unemployable through other physical issues.
 If a veteran had back pain and ankle pain, that could amplify her anxiety about moving around at work.
 This would create a 30% rating that would have only been a 0% rating without the back and ankle pain.
 That rating, paired with a 40% rating in another area, would make her eligible for TDIU benefits.

 Mental Health Benefits are Complicated

 You can see that there are a lot of different ways that mental health disabilities can be diagnosed and applied to your disability claim or appeal.
 You can call for a friend or family member to get the process started on their disability claim.
 There is no charge to you unless we win your case, so you have nothing to lose.
-Our on-staff doctors, psychiatrists, case managers, and lawyers look forward to helping you get what you need to live a normal and honorable lifestyle as a veteran.
+Our case managers and lawyers look forward to helping you get what you need to live a normal and honorable lifestyle as a veteran.

 At Woods and Woods, the Veteran’s Firm, we’ve helped thousands of veterans with their VA disability applications and appeals.
 We’ve been adding staff and lawyers during the Covid pandemic to serve disabled veterans better in difficult times.

 Call us today to discuss your VA disability appeal or your first application.
 The call is free and we won’t charge you a single fee until we win your case.
 We even pay for the postage for all of the documentation you send to our office.
 You can look for a VA disability attorney near you or call us and join the thousands of veterans living off of VA disability thanks to Woods and Woods.